Calisthenics: Common exercises

 A full body calisthenics workout that works abdominal muscles, chest, arms, legs, and several parts of the back.
 The subject squats down and quickly moves their arms and legs into a push-up position.
 Sometimes, people do a push up (not mandatory) before they finish their rep by tucking the legs in and jumping up.

-Pull-ups are a common bodyweight exercise.
+Pull-ups are a common calisthenic exercise.